MoFEM/mofem-cephas/mofem/doc/markdown/InstallationOnUbuntu.markdown

 ctest -D Experimental
 ~~~~~~

-###5.
+###4.
 Configuration, compilation and testing user modules

 Before you start this version, change directory to install directory
 ~~~~~~
 cd $MOFEM_INSTALL_DIR/users_modules
 ~~~~~~
 Some elements still using some obsolete implementation which is gradually
 removed.
-At this stage you need to install "obsolete" user modules:
+At this stage you need to install "obsolete" for older user modules:
 ~~~~~~
 git clone https://bitbucket.org/likask/mofem_um_obsolete users_modules/obsolete
 ~~~~~~